EarthNets/RSI-Classification/README.md

 for machine learning experts to use geospatial data in their workflows, and for remote sensing experts to use their data in machine learning workflows.

+To this date, there is no well-established consensus on how to evaluate models on remote sensing data.
+We believe that inconsistent benchmarking on a wide spectrum of tasks and datasets makes it difficult to assess relative model quality amongst many models.
+Thus, we aim to build a systematic and unified benchmark, specifically focused on evaluating model quality under different remote sensing scenarios.
+This benchmark is a suite of tasks consisting of image classification, object detection, and semantic segmentation.

 [![PyPI](https://img.shields.io/pypi/v/mmdet)](https://pypi.org/project/mmdet)